ECB delays capital boost for Italian banks from central bank stakes

 The ECB's legal opinion, published on Monday, deals a blow to Italian banks' expectations that a revaluation of the Bank of Italy's share capital would boost their balance sheets next year as an ECB sector health check gets under way.

-The Bank of Italy is raising the value of its share capital to as much as 7.5 billion euros (6 billion pounds) from 156,000 euros at present.
+The Bank of Italy is raising the value of its share capital to as much as 7.5 billion euros ($10 billion) from 156,000 euros at present.
 The move will produce more tax revenue for the state and help stretched lenders shore up their own finances ahead of an asset quality review.

 The ECB said that lenders had to abide by international accounting standards in the way the assets are classified.